Issue Symptom

 Summary

-Through troubleshooting steps and parameter optimization methods, the high load issue of the Kafka cluster and message production latency can be effectively resolved.
+Through the above troubleshooting steps and parameter optimization methods, you can effectively address high load on Kafka clusters and high latency in message production.

-For high cluster load, scaling out is the most direct solution.
+For high cluster load, scale-out is the most direct solution.

-Optimize client parameters, adjust batch sending and buffer size to significantly improve performance.
+For client parameter optimization, adjusting batch sending and cache size can significantly improve performance.